Fall2016-ECSE321/Team-2/README.md

 3. Select the device used to run the application
 4. In the Actions tab, press the black downward arrow to expand the options.
 5. Press Wipe Data.
 You should be able to run the app Normally, but with data reset.

+## III.
+Run PHP webpage on localhost

+### Dependencies
+To run our app on web browsers, you must have XAMPP installed.

+### Running
+1. Paste the folder PHP/FoodTruck from our repo to the XAMPP/htdocs folder where you downloaded XAMPP
+2. Open any browser and type in localhost/FoodTruck

+### Wipe Data From App
+Delete the XAMPP/htdocs/FoodTruck/data.txt file.